 Looking at Visiting the Area

-From North to South and everywhere in between there are more dog-friendly places in Wales than you can shake a stick at and a day is just not long enough, so why not book a pet-friendly holiday in Wales?
+From North to South and everywhere in between there are more dog-friendly places in Wales than you can shake a stick at and a day is just not long enough, so why not book a pet holiday in Wales?
+There is also a variety of dog walks in Wales.

-Cosy cottages by the sea, rural country houses, forest hideaways, Even the most discerning guests will find the perfect pet-friendly holiday home in Wales
+Cosy cottages by the sea, rural country houses, forest hideaways, Even the most discerning guests will find ideal dog friendly Wales cottages.

-Want a fun break for all the family including your pooch, Have a look at some of the fantastic holiday parks with Welsh luxury dog-friendly log cabins boasting top-notch facilities
+Want a fun break for all the family including your pooch, Have a look at some of the fantastic holiday parks with luxury dog friendly lodges in Wales boasting top-notch facilities.